 As an option (PURPLE line on our map), you can skip the walking of this extension and instead ride the Metro from the Acropolis Station to Victoria to visit the National Archaeological Museum of Athens.

-The Temple of Olympian Zeus is the largest in Greece.
 It’s construction began in the 6th century BCE by Peisistratos in the Athenian Archaic era.
 It was finally completed 600 years later when Emperor Hadrian dedicated it in 132 CE (Roman Era).

 The stadium is known as Kallimarmaro, meaning “beautiful marble-made”, and what you see today is a third reconstruction on the site where Lykourgos built the original one 330-329 BCE.